advancedroboticsaws/angel/README.md

 ## Overview

-This is a guiding repository that gives you basic instructions of driving our robot system, **angel** for this case.
+This is a guiding repository that gives you basic instructions to test and drive our robot system, **angel** for this case.
-Firmwares are included in this repository, placed under **mcu_control** folder.
+Required firmwares and programs are all included in this repository.
+**Please go through this document very carefully.**
+In addition, this repository also contains angel's design files, including system block diagram, schematic of electronic components and CAD files, etc.
+They are placed in the **/hardware_design** folder.

 ## Table of contents
 * [**Preparing for testing**](#preparing-for-testing)